Cold Brew

 Discover the winner in the Cold brew vs. iced coffee debate!
 Learn which drink can boost your health and energize your day the healthier way.

-Did you know a 16 oz. cold brew has over 200 mg of caffeine?
-Its iced version has about 165 mg.
-This caffeine difference starts the debate on which is healthier.
-The cold brew market will grow by $1.37 billion in North America from 2020 to 2025.
-Coffee fans are curious about the brewing methods, taste, and health perks of each.
-We explore these to help you pick what’s best for your health and palate.
+Did you realize that a 16 oz. cold brew contains more than 200 mg of caffeine?
+The iced version has approximately 165 mg.
+This difference in caffeine content sparks the discussion on which option is better for you.
+The cold brew market is projected to increase by $1.37 billion in North America between 2020 and 2025.
+Coffee enthusiasts are interested in the brewing techniques, flavor, and health benefits of each.
+We delve into these aspects to assist you in choosing the option that suits your health and taste preferences.

 Key Takeaways